 This post may include affiliate links.
 That means I may earn a small commission if you click and make a purchase.
 I only recommend products I know and trust.

-That’s why I’ve got some tips to help you find your focus so you can zero in on exactly what you need to be doing to grow your business or blog.
+That’s why I’ve got some tips to help you find your focus so you don’t waste time like I did.

 (And if you haven’t gotten around to the starting-a-blog bit yet, check out this step by step guide for getting started with Siteground.
 They’re awesome and you can get your blog up and running today for as little as $3.95 per month!)